lockbook/lockbook/docs/values.md

 # Values
-Understanding our staff's is the best way to learn our product deeply and form an intuition for decisions we've made or will make in the future.
+Understanding our values is the best way to learn our product deeply and form an intuition for decisions we've made or will make in the future.

 ## Security